nagaraghav/Heracles/sprint-planning-notes.md

 * Sends invites for Clients to join

 Example Flow: Login -> Home Page -> Choose client -> look at page with all previous logs for client

+#### Nice to haves:
+* Connect 1 client to more than 1 trainer
+* Messaging between trainer and client
+* Let users input nutrition info through scanning barcodes

+### Action Items
+* Figure out what metrics we want to include
+* What database are we using to store information?
+* How are we handling login/auth?
+* List out the different screens/view controllers we'll need
+* UI Mockups for Login view and home page

 ## [Updated Trello board](https://trello.com/b/FIhooiXX/ecs189e-project)